2025 Tour Championship purse, prize money: Payout from FedEx Cup Playoffs finale

-2025 Tour Championship purse, prize money: Payout from FedEx Cup Playoffs finale at East Lake Golf Club
+2025 Tour Championship purse, prize money: Payouts from FedEx Cup Playoffs finale at East Lake Golf Club

 The Tour Championship's purse will look a little different than years past given the change in the format